Professional Development News

-All future trainings will be conducted the third Thursday of the month, with jail visits on the third Friday of the month after the training.
+The next training will be conducted on May 16, with jail visits on May 17.
 When notifying Ms. O'Neill, please let her know if you speak a second language, although it is not necessary.

 Students will receive public service credit for the training and site visits.
 Students will also be able to count their travel time to and from the Boone County Jail.
 Interested students should see Jina Scinta to obtain a Reservation Form to sign up to receive public service credit.
 You can also e-mail her at email@example.com.
 Students can also contact Prof. Trucios-Haynes at firstname.lastname@example.org with any questions.